Star Trek II: The Wrath of Khan: Reception

 In December 2024, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the United States National Film Registry.

+Review aggregator Rotten Tomatoes reports that 86% of 73 critics have given the film a positive review, recording an average score of 8.1/10.

 Home media

 Paramount released The Wrath of Khan on RCA CED Videodisc in 1982 and on VHS and Betamax in 1983.
 The studio sold the VHS for $39.95, $40 below contemporary movie cassette prices and it sold a record 120,000 copies.
 The successful experiment was credited with instigating more competitive VHS pricing, an increase in the adoption of increasingly cheaper VHS players, and an industry-wide move away from rentals to sales as the bulk of videotape revenue.

 Paramount released The Wrath of Khan on DVD in 2000; no special features were included on the disc.
 Montalbán drew hundreds of fans of the film to Universal City, California where he signed copies of the DVD to commemorate its release.
-In August 2002, the film was re-released in a highly anticipated two-disc "Director's Edition" format.
+In August 2002, the film was re-released in a two-disc "Director's Edition" format.
 In addition to remastered picture quality and 5.1 Dolby surround sound, the DVD set included director commentary, cast interviews, storyboards and the theatrical trailer.
 The expanded cut of the film was given a Hollywood premiere before the release of the DVD.
 Meyer stated that he didn't believe directors' cuts of films were necessarily better than the original but that the re-release gave him a chance to add elements that had been removed from the theatrical release by Paramount.
 The four hours of bonus content and expanded director's cut were favorably received.

 The film's original theatrical cut was released on Blu-ray Disc in May 2009 to coincide with the new Star Trek feature, along with the other five films featuring the original crew in Star Trek: Original Motion Picture Collection.
 Of all six original films, Wrath of Khan was the only one to be remastered in 1080p high-definition from the original negative.
 Nicholas Meyer stated that the Wrath of Khan negative "was in terrible shape," which is why it needed extensive restoration.
 All six films in the set have new 7.1 Dolby TrueHD audio.
 The disc also features a new commentary track by director Nicholas Meyer and Star Trek: Enterprise showrunner Manny Coto.
 On April 24, 2016, Paramount Pictures announced the Director's Edition of the film would be released for Blu-ray Disc on June 7, 2016.
 On July 7, 2021, it was announced that the first four films in the Star Trek franchise (including both the theatrical cut and the Director's Edition of The Wrath of Khan) would be released on 4K Ultra HD Blu-ray on September 7 of that year to commemorate the franchise's 55th anniversary, alongside individual remastered Blu-rays of the same films.